-- Proposal 1: FOR all nominees for election as directors. - Proposal 2: FOR the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2023. - Proposal 3: FOR the advisory vote to approve the compensation of our named executive officers.
+- Proposal 1: FOR all nominees for election as directors. - Proposal 2: FOR the ratification of the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2024. - Proposal 3: FOR the advisory vote to approve the compensation of our named executive officers. - Proposal 4: FOR the approval of the amendment to our Amended and Restated Certificate of Incorporation to allow for exculpation of officers as permitted by Delaware law.